 This one was taken on a very sunny day in Mykonos.
 The rocks were light and reflecting the sun.

-My Aperture was set to 1.8, so I had to get really high with the shutter speed, so it’s not overexposed.
+My Aperture is at 1.8, so I had to get really high with the shutter speed, so it’s not overexposed.
 I could have also increased the aperture number instead, to make it darker.
-ISO was set as low as possible.
+The ISO is as low as possible.

 Thank you for reading!

 And I hope this blogpost was helpful to some of you!
 I wish you good luck and if you got any further questions, feel free to ask them i the comments!